The Idaho College of Osteopathic Medicine provides support in career development for all medical students in all stages of medical school.

 How do I research residency programs?

-Two online sites provide information about accredited residency programs; AMA Freida (ama-assn.org) and Opportunities (osteopathic.org).
+Several online sites provide information about accredited residency programs; AMA Freida (ama-assn.org), ERAS and residencyexplorer.org.
+The Match Prism is an app that allows medical students to research programs and record relevant information about each program.
 Many residency programs will also sponsor websites describing their program and providing information for interested applicants.
 Current residents are a resource for their residency program and some programs will share important information at ICOM’s annual residency fair.

 What are the signs of a good residency program?